-According to Lost Rivers, Walmsey Brook was named for John Walmsley, a settler in the Leaside area or Toronto.
+According to Lost Rivers, Walmsley Brook was named for John Walmsley, a settler in the Leaside area or Toronto.
 It started as small streams near Duplex Avenue and Alexandra Boulevard which joined west of Yonge Street and flowed east to Mount Pleasant Road, then past Bayview and Eglinton, before heading south east to Laird Drive, the CPR rail line and the Don River.

 Downstream reaches around McRae Drive to the outlet were largely open in 1922.
 The reach was subsequently filled in as shown on the images below.